PM chairs high-level meeting on Covid situation | Health

 He was also briefed about the concentration of cases in a few geographies, districts with high test positivity as well as the week on week test positivity rate in the country.

 On vaccines, the statement noted that around 58 per cent of India's adult population has received the first dose and nearly 18 per cent both doses.
 Modi was also updated about the vaccine pipeline and increased supply of vaccines.
-He spoke about the need for constant genome sequencing to monitor emergence of mutants.
+The prime minister spoke about the need for constant genome sequencing to monitor emergence of mutants.
 He was informed that INSACOG (SARS-CoV-2 Genomic Consortium) now consists of 28 labs distributed across the country.
 The lab network is also linked with a hospital network for clinical correlation.
-Sewage sampling is also being done for genomic surveillance.
-States have been requested to share SARS COV2 positive samples with INSACOG regularly.
+Sewage sampling is also being done for genomic surveillance and states have been requested to share SARS-CoV-2 positive samples with INSACOG regularly.

 Modi highlighted the need to ensure adequate testing across the country and was told about the support being given to 433 districts to establish RT-PCR lab facility in public health facilities.